Jack-The-Yoshi/SM3DW-Mod-Installer-NX/README.md

 2. Ensure `DEVKITPRO` environment variable is set.

-3. Clone this repository:
+3. Paste this into the command prompt to build:

 git clone https://github.com/YOUR_USERNAME/SM3DW-Mod-Installer-NX.git

 cd SM3DW-Mod-Installer-NX
-Build the project:

 make